Pinus hwangshanensis

-Pinus hwangshanensis, or Huangshan pine, is a pine endemic to the mountains of eastern China; it is named after the Huangshan Mountains in Anhui, from where it was first described.
+Pinus hwangshanensis, or Huangshan pine, is a species of pine endemic to the mountains of eastern China; it is named after the Huangshan Mountains in Anhui, from where it was first described.

 Description

 Pinus hwangshanensis is an evergreen tree reaching 15–25 m in height, with a very broad, flat-topped crown of long, level branches.
 The bark is thick, grayish, and scaly plated.
 The leaves are needle-like, dark green, 2 per fascicle, 5–8 cm long and 0.8–1 mm wide, the persistent fascicle sheath 1 cm long.
 The cones are broad squat ovoid, 4–6.5 cm long, yellow-brown, opening when mature in late winter to 5–7 cm broad.
 The seeds are winged, 5–6 mm long with a 1.5–2.5 cm wing.
 Pollination occurs in mid-spring, with the cones maturing 18–20 months after.

 It is closely related to Japanese black pine (P. thunbergii), differing from it in the slenderer leaves, brown (not white) buds and broader cones.